Local Parity and Systematic Peterson Counterexamples in the Motivic Hit Problem: Abstract

 \section{Abstract}

-The motivic hit problem asks for a minimal set of generators of $H^{*,*}(BV_n;\Ftwo)$ as a module over the motivic Steenrod algebra.
-Masaki Kameko \cite{KamekoMotivic} constructed, in the distinguished family of degrees $d=k+2d_1$ with $d_1=(n-1)(2^k-1)$, a top layer spanned by the monotone translates of a single monomial $z_k$, and he showed that the Bockstein image in this layer is contained in a subspace generated by pairwise sums of these translates.
-In this paper, we work on the raw degree--$d$ component $\Nn^{d,*}$, before passing to the quotient by the hit subspace.
-We therefore construct a local projection
+The motivic hit problem asks for a minimal set of module generators of $H^{*,*}(BV_n;\Ftwo)$ over the mod~$2$ motivic Steenrod algebra.
+Kameko proved that the motivic Peterson-type analogue of Wood's theorem fails by constructing monomials $z_k$ which are not hit even when the corresponding topological degree may satisfy $\beta(d)>n$.
+His proof passes to $N_n=M_n/(\tau)$ and analyzes, in degree $d=k+2d_1$ with $d_1=(n-1)(2^k-1)$, a distinguished summand whose basis consists of the monotone translates of $z_k$.
+In this work, we isolate the local content of this summand before quotienting by hit elements.
+More precisely, we construct a linear projection